zstein13/RTOS-Final-Project/README.md

 # RTOS-Final-Project
-Final Project Repository for ENPM818J
+This is our Final Project Repository for ENPM818J

+Authored by:
+- Zachary Steinberg
+- Troy Bates

+## cFS Fork

+cFS Fork Link

+## OSAL Fork

+OSAL fork link

+## In this repo
+Explain what's in this repo